aws-samples/serverless-patterns/ack-connect-route/README.md

 ## Testing

-Once the application is deployed, retrieve the WebSocketURL value from CloudFormation Outputs.
+After deployment, retrieve the `WebSocketURL` value from CloudFormation Outputs.
 To test the WebSocket API, you can use [wscat](https://github.com/websockets/wscat) which is an open-source command line tool.

 1. [Install NPM](https://www.npmjs.com/get-npm).